 - Occupiers do not have continuous enrolment and should contact the City of Armadale to confirm their enrolment status.
 To be eligible to enrol as an occupier, you will need to have a right of continuous occupation under a lease, tenancy agreement or other legal instrument for at least the next three months following the date of the application to enrol.

-If you wish to check your enrolment on the City of Armadale's owners and occupiers roll please contact the City's Rates department by email at Rates@armadale.wa.gov.au or by calling 9394 5000 and asking to speak to a Rates Officer about your enrolment.
+If you wish to check your enrolment on the City of Armadale's owners and occupiers roll please contact the Rates department at Rates@armadale.wa.gov.au or by calling 9394 5000 and ask to speak to a Rates Officer.

 Applying as a Non-Resident Owner/Occupier

-To apply as a non-resident owner/occupier you will need to complete and submit one of the following enrolment eligibility claim forms (see document list to the right).
+To apply as a non-resident owner/occupier you will need to complete and submit an enrolment eligibility claim form.

 - Owners and occupiers

-Enrolment eligibility claim forms must be received by the Chief Executive Officer by 5pm Friday 23 August 2019 to allow sufficient time for processing before the close of rolls on 30 August 2019.
+Enrolment eligibility claim forms must be received by the Chief Executive Officer during an election year and prior to the close of rolls (Usually the end of August).

 If a rateable property is owned or occupied by more than two people, a majority of the owners / occupiers may nominate two persons from amongst themselves who are on either the State or Commonwealth Electoral Roll to enrol to vote as owner / occupier electors.